Current potential patches: Background

-The distinction between transfer and inductance matrices lies in the source of the field \cite{EFDs:2016} traveling from the winding surface to the magnetic surface.
-Transfer matrices describe the spatial decay of a field from the winding surface to the magnetic surface, for example due to a point dipole source.
 Inductance matrices relate currents to the field they produce.
-For current potentials, $\mb{A}$ relates the current on the winding surface to the magnetic field produced on the surface $S$. $\mb{A}$ relates the geometry of the two surfaces involved, $S$ and $S'$, and the gradient of the current potential $\nabla\Phi$.
+For current potentials, $\mb{L}$ relates the current on the winding surface to the magnetic field produced on the surface $\mb{S}_p$. $\mb{L}$ relates the geometry of the two surfaces involved, the plasma surface $\mb{S}_p$ and the winding surface $\mb{S}_w$, and the gradient of the current potential $\nabla\Phi$.
 The inductance matrix can be very ill-conditioned and so represents the main computational difficulty of this least-squares problem.
-More on the inductance matrix can be found here \cite{Lazanja:2011}.
 Further insights and a rapid way to compute the inductance matrix may be found here \cite{Cerfon_Multipole:2012}.